exonum/exonum-doc/src/architecture/transactions.md

 ### Purity

-`verify` in transactions is [pure](https://en.wikipedia.org/wiki/Pure_function), which means that the verification result doesn't depend on the blockchain state and the local environment of the verifier.
+`verify` in transactions is [pure](https://en.wikipedia.org/wiki/Pure_function), which means that the verification result doesn’t depend on the blockchain state and the local environment of the verifier.
 Thus, transaction verification could easily be parallelized over transactions.
-Moreover, it's sufficient to verify any transaction only once – when it's submitted to the pool of unconfirmed transactions.
+Moreover, it’s sufficient to verify any transaction only once – when it’s submitted to the pool of unconfirmed transactions.

 !!! note
     As a downside, `verify` cannot perform any checks that depend on the blockchain